Skip to content

 [file]{permutations_ii}-[class]{}-[func]{permutations_ii}

-The maximum recursion depth is \(n\), using \(O(n)\) frame space.
-Selected uses \(O(n)\) space.
-At any one time, there can be up to \(n\) duplicated, using \(O(n^2)\) space.
+The maximum recursion depth is \(n\), using \(O(n)\) stack space.
+The selected array also requires \(O(n)\) space.
+Because there can be up to \(n\) separate duplicated sets at any one time, they collectively occupy \(O(n^2)\) space.
 Therefore, the space complexity is \(O(n^2)\).

-Comparison of the two pruning methods
+Comparing the two pruning methods

 Scope of the two pruning conditions